Whether you’re planning a city break to Belgrade, a visit to Exit Festival or vacation at the mountains or spas having a SIM card is always useful.

 When it comes to the signal, all 3 brands cover more than 90% of Serbia’s territory and they offer 4G mobile network.

-In my opinion, Telenor has the best offer while VIP offers more convenient packages for new users.
+In my opinion, Telenor has the most interesting packages, while VIP offers more convenient packages for new users.
 Note that this applies if you’d like to sign up for a contract.
 If you’re buying a SIM card that you will use for only a couple of days the difference is not huge at all, which you can read more about below.

 These are the prices;

 MTS: 300 RSD; initial credit 25 RSD

 MTS now also has a special offer for tourists.
 These are Super Tourist and Tourist SIM card.
 With Super Tourist SIM card you get 10 GB of internet, 30 minutes for international calls and 120 minutes of mts mobile network calls.
 The price of this package is 1,800 RSD (15$).
 Tourist SIM card gives you 3x24h of 4G mobile internet.
 The price of this package is 600 RSD (5$).
 Note that some of these options expire after 7 days.
 You can learn more about this offer by clicking here.
 WiFi is widespread in Belgrade’s coffee shops and restaurants so if you don’t plan to do a lot of instagramming or to make calls you’ll probably be okay with just a regular sim card too.

 VIP: 200 RSD; free calls in VIP mobile network for 7 days; 2 GB of internet for 7 days

 That’s a pretty sweet deal.
 But VIP also offers a Visitor SIM which is a great option if you’ll be using internet a lot.
 For 990 RSD you will get 5GB of Internet and unlimited internet data for Viber.
 This deal lasts 14 days.
 You can also make calls with this card but you’ll need to refill it separately for that matter.

 I hope this will help you in your selection 😉